walessy/SIMPLE-MT-Trading-Framework/docs/advanced-user-guide.md

 1. **Missing include files**: Add `.mqh` files to the include directory
 2. **Syntax errors**: Check the log files in the build directory
 3. **Wine issues**: Try rebuilding the Docker image with `docker compose build --no-cache`

+### Containerized MetaTrader Issues

+If you have problems with the containerized MetaTrader terminals:

+1. Verify original MetaTrader is properly installed
+2. Check that containerization completed successfully
+3. Make sure portable mode is enabled in the containerized copy
+4. Try running the setup script again with the `-Force` parameter

 ### Advanced Sync Troubleshooting